Get Fucked

 Get Fucked is the second studio album by Australian punk rock band the Chats.
-The album was recorded in six days in Brisbane and released on 19 August 2022 through the band's own label, Bargain Bin Records.
+The album was recorded in six days in Brisbane and released on 19 August 2022 through the band's own label, Bargain Bin.
 It is their first album to feature Josh Hardy on guitar, following the departure of Josh Price in 2020.

 Praised for being "loaded with more instantly quotable Aussie idioms", the album lyrically explores elements of Australian culture while also "tapping into universal anxieties" including inflation and "racism in surf culture".
 Get Fucked was preceded by four singles – "Struck by Lightning", "6L GTR", "I've Been Drunk in Every Pub in Brisbane" and "Out on the Street".

 The album debuted at number 2 on the ARIA Albums Chart and number 3 on the UK Independent Albums Chart, also charting in Germany and Scotland.
 At the 2022 ARIA Music Awards, it won the Best Hard Rock or Heavy Metal Album.
 In September 2022, the band embarked on the nationwide Get Fucked Tour to support the album.

 Background

-In March 2020, the band released their debut studio album, High Risk Behaviour.
-It received generally favourable reviews and won Best Independent Punk Album at the AIR Awards of 2021.
+In March 2020, the Chats released their debut studio album, High Risk Behaviour.
+It received generally favourable reviews, and won Best Independent Punk Album at the AIR Awards of 2021.

 In December 2020, it was announced Josh Price, guitarist of the band, had left to pursue a solo career.
 Josh Hardy, guitarist of punk rock band the Unknowns, replaced Price.
 In 2021, the Chats released their first single with Hardy, "AC/DC CD".